Zandr0id/TwilightOS/README.md

 - `make clean` will clean all built files
 - `make build` will build all files
 - `make run` will start the OS with Qemu
+- `make files` will show you every file that is located for use in building
+- `make list` will show you all the other options
 - `make all` will do all of the above in one step